 Philosophical Inquiry in Jewish Education combines rigorous exploration of meaning with community building and rich, deep Jewish content knowledge.

-In raising our children in the contemporary world we have a responsibility not only to initiate them into a Jewish form of life (Jewish meaning structures, ways of thinking and acting), but also to equip them with the reasoning tools that will enable our children to reflect on the multiple traditions of which they are part as they seek to respond to the question “How ought I live?”.
+In raising our children in the contemporary world we have a responsibility not only to initiate them into a Jewish form of life (Jewish meaning structures, ways of thinking and acting), but also to equip our children with the reasoning tools that will enable them to reflect on the multiple traditions of which they are part as they seek to respond to the question “How ought I live?”.

 Philosophy for Children not only creates a framework in which these reasoning skills can be strengthened, but it does so through a pedagogy that enables students to think for themselves as a member of a deliberative community.
 Such deliberation maintains individual autonomy (I must still figure out for myself where I stand on the issues discussed and what I ought to do), but places this thinking within a communal context that recognizes human inter-dependence.
 A context in which thinking for myself is carried out by thinking with others in a Community of Inquiry.